 SQL Server Management Studio (SSMS) is a powerful tool for managing, configuring, and administering SQL Server databases.
-Beyond its core functionality, SSMS is also an excellent platform for generating and managing reports.
+Beyond its core functionality, SSMS is also an excellent platform for creating and managing reports.
 Whether you're a database administrator, data analyst, or developer, learning how to use SSMS for reporting can help you extract valuable insights from your data and streamline decision-making processes.

 In this guide, we’ll walk you through the steps to use SQL Server Management Studio for reporting, from setting up your environment to creating and exporting reports.
 Let’s dive in!